kaiachain/metaverse-knowledge-kit/docs/kaia-contracts/kip-17/introduction.md

 ---

 ## Introduction <a id="KIP17 Introduction"></a>
-[KIP17](https://kips.klaytn.foundation/KIPs/kip-17) establishes the implementation of a standard API for [Non-Fungible Tokens](https://docs.klaytn.foundation/content/smart-contract/token-standard#non-fungible-token-standard-kip-17)(NFTs) for smart contracts.
+[KIP17](https://kips.klaytn.foundation/KIPs/kip-17) establishes the implementation of a standard API for [Non-Fungible Tokens](https://docs.kaia.io/docs/build/smart-contracts/token-standard/#non-fungible-token-standard-kip-17-)(NFTs) for smart contracts.
 NFTs can represent unique digital assets, such as virtual real estate, rare items, or unique pieces of art, and can be traded, bought, and sold on marketplaces that support KIP17 NFTs.

 KIP17 as a token standard is heavily derived from [ERC721](https://eips.ethereum.org/EIPS/eip-721), the Ethereum standard interface for non-fungible tokens.
-To issue non-fungible tokens in Klaytn, the KIP17 standard specification must be implemented.
+To issue non-fungible tokens in Kaia, the KIP17 standard specification must be implemented.

 ## Use cases <a id="KIP17 Introduction"></a>
 The metaverse is a virtual world that mirrors the physical world, and NFTs can represent real-world assets such as houses, cars, and furniture in the metaverse.
 Integrating NFTs into metaverse applications provides the following benefits: